mspsoccer/RAG-Retrieval-Framework/README.md

 While the system is completely data-agnostic—capable of ingestng everything from legal contracts to software documentation—I have primarily benchmarked and tested its performance using SARS-CoV-2 genomic datasets from the FIRE Research Program.

-# The "Zero-Error" Challenge
+# The Challenge
-In bioinformatics, "close enough" is a failure.
-Missing a single mutation coordinate or misidentifying an accession number can invalidate a phylogenetic analysis.
-Standard RAG systems often suffer from "contextual noise," where the LLM is overwhelmed by irrelevant chunks of text.
+In bioinformatics, missing a single mutation coordinate or misidentifying an accession number can invalidate a phylogenetic analysis.
+Standard RAG systems often suffer from "contextual noise," where the LLM is overwhelmed by irrelevant bunches of text.

-# The Intelligent Pipeline: Librarian & Judge
 To solve this, I implemented a Two-Stage Retrieval Architecture:

 '''Stage 1: The Librarian (Vector Search): Uses ChromaDB and OpenAIEmbeddings to quickly sweep the dataset and find the 10 most mathematically similar chunks.'''